 Life contains stressors.
 When you find yourself relying on substances to mask emotions, though, you’re doing yourself a disservice.
 Firstly, drinking or using drugs offers nothing but the most fleeting respite, essentially a brief period when you forget your problems while intoxicated.
 Beyond this, substance abuse does nothing to solve the underlying problem.
 Things get worse with co-occurring disorders.
 Your substance abuse will inflame the symptoms of your mental health condition.
-This could lead you in turn to taking more substances in a vain attempt to cope.
+This could lead you in turn to take more substances in a vain attempt to cope.

 Don’t be afraid to seek medical help.
 Your doctor can establish whether you have depression, anxiety, PTSD, or any other mental health condition.

-Assuming you have co-occurring disorder, we’ll glimpse next at what you can expect from dual diagnosis drug rehab.
+Assuming you have a co-occurring disorder, we’ll glimpse next at what you can expect from dual diagnosis drug rehab.